 The How: What to expect from treatment

-Here at Shields Dental & Implant Clinic, every appointment starts with an initial examination of your teeth, followed by a conversation about why you’re unhappy with your teeth and what you hope to get out of treatment.
+Here at Shields Dental & Orthodontic Clinic, every appointment starts with an initial examination of your teeth, followed by a conversation about why you’re unhappy with your teeth and what you hope to get out of treatment.
 Once we get a good understanding of this, we can go ahead and plan out how best to address the cosmetic concerns you have with a specific tooth or teeth.

 The next step is to choose a shade of resin that best matches your smile, so as to give the most authentic-looking result possible.
 We prepare the tooth by lightly roughening the area and coating it with a liquid gel that allows the resin to attach smoothly.
 The resin is then applied and carefully molded into the desired shape.
 We dentists particularly love composite bonding, as it allows us to add the composite material piece by piece, resulting in a very precise result that looks the part – we view this process as a fine art.